merrafelice/merrafelice.github.io/index.md

 ## About Me

 *Welcome!* I am Felice Antonio Merra.
 I am working as a Senior Data Science Manager at Cognism.com.
+I am also serving as Industry Co-Chair at [RecSys 2026](https://recsys.acm.org/recsys26/).

 Before joining Cognism, I have been working for more than 3 years as an Applied Scientist at Amazon.com working on Generative AI (Rufus and AmazonQ), Information Retrieval (Amazon Search), Recommender Systems and Natural Language Processing.